GoScribble/Scribble/README.md

 composer require scribble/scribble
 ```

-Once installed you will need to get the bridge for the blogging platforms that you want to use, Wordpress and phpBB are supported.
+Once installed you will need to get the bridge for the blogging platforms that you want to use, Wordpress, phpBB and Anchor are supported.

 ####Wordpress Bridge
 Download the <a href="https://github.com/GoScribble/Wordpress-Bridge">Scribble Bridge plugin</a> for Wordpress and copy it to your Wordpress plugin directory, activate it and you are good to go!
 Scribble will now be able to interface with your Wordpress site.